Instance Exec

 end

-The block is evaluated with the receiver as self, so it can access the receiver’s private methods and instance variables, such as @a.
+end The block is evaluated with the receiver as self, so it can access the receiver’s private methods and instance variables, such as @a.
 Well

-has a slightly more flexible twin brother named instance_exec
+instance_eval has a slightly more flexible twin brother named instance_exec that allows us to pass arguments to the block:

 class A